zzaid17/emg-processing/README.md

 # Summary

-This repository is for an ongoing project on EMG classification of hand movements.
+This repository is for an ongoing project on EMG classification of finger movements.

 # Data